-- 144. The Chair of a schools forum plays a key role in setting the tone, pace and overall dynamic of the schools forum.
-They should provide an environment within which all members are able to contribute fully to discussions and guide the schools forum to making well informed decisions. - 145.
-The relationship between the chair and the local authority is therefore vital.
-The chair should be very clear on the substance of the agenda items, understand the issues involved and the decisions and actions that need to be taken in respect of school forum business.
+- 87. The Chair of a schools forum plays a key role in setting the tone, pace and overall dynamic of the schools forum.
+They should provide an environment within which all members are able to contribute fully to discussions and guide the schools forum to making well informed decisions. - 88.
+The relationship between the Chair and the local authority is therefore vital.
+The Chair should be very clear on the substance of the agenda items, understand the issues involved and the decisions and/or actions that need to be taken in respect of School Forum business.
+It's good practice for there to be a pre-meeting between the senior officer of the local authority supporting the schools forum and the Chair of the schools forum to ensure that all the issues are clearly understood. - 89.
+Equally, the Chair has the responsibility of representing the views of the schools forum back to the local authority: for instance, they should, where appropriate, take the initiative to make suggestions for improvements to the way the business is conducted, and, in exceptional cases and with support of the members of the schools forum take the view that they do not have sufficient information on which to base a decision and ask that an item is deferred until further information is available.
+However, in doing so, the Chair and schools forum should be fully aware of the consequences of deferral.

-- 146. It's good practice for there to be a pre-meeting between the senior officer of the local authority supporting the schools forum and the chair of the schools forum to ensure that all the issues are clearly understood. - 147.
-Equally, the chair has the responsibility of representing the views of the schools forum back to the local authority.
-For example, they should, where appropriate, take the initiative to make suggestions for improvements to the way the business is conducted, and, in exceptional cases and with support of the members of the schools forum take the view that they do not have sufficient information on which to base a decision and ask that an item is deferred until further information is available.
-However, in doing so, the chair and schools forum should be fully aware of the consequences of deferral. - 148.
-The independence of the schools forum is paramount.
-Enhancing the role of chair to a paid position, rather than the reimbursement of reasonable expenses, could blur the lines of independence. - 149.
-Similarly, if the chair undertakes significant work for the local authority in another capacity, for example as an external consultant, they could be viewed as equivalent to an officer of the local authority. - 150.
-Local authorities could consider if sharing contact details of the schools forum chair with neighbouring local authorities would be helpful for peer support and improving networking opportunities.
+- 90. The independence of the schools forum is paramount.
+Enhancing the role of Chair to a paid position, rather than the reimbursement of reasonable expenses, could blur the lines of independence.
+Similarly, if the Chair undertakes significant work for the local authority in another capacity, for example as an external consultant, they could be viewed as equivalent to an officer of the local authority. - 91.
+Local authorities could consider if sharing contact details of the schools forum Chair with neighbouring authorities would be helpful for peer support and improving networking opportunities.